 The beautiful drought-tolerant landscape, designed to be a communal gathering place, was being installed when Gachina Landscape Management was hired as their landscape partner for ongoing maintenance.
 Before the irrigation system had been fully installed, Chad Sutton, Water Resource Manager for Gachina, instead recommended using WeatherTRAK ET Pro3, FlowHD, and a normally open master valve to enable real-time water budgeting.
 This gives the Gachina maintenance team the ability to use far less water than California’s maximum allowable water allotment for the Hanover Page Mill property.

-“The real-time alerts are a huge benefit because we’re able to get that information in real time on our cellphones or laptops.
-Under the system they were planning to install, we would have to go to the controller and open the box to know if there was a problem,” said Juan Carlos Esparza, Gachina Landscape Management Account Manager.
+“The real-time alerts are great because we’re able to get that information on our mobile devices while out in the field.
+The originally planned system would have required us to travel to the controller and unlock the enclosure to check if there was a problem, ” said Chad Sutton, Gachina Landscape Management’s Water Resource Manager.
 “We also appreciate all of the online reporting features that come with a smart, cloud-based irrigation system.”